 Victorian eel fishery management plan

-The draft plan sets out the management arrangements and proposes objectives, strategies and actions for the Victorian Eel Fishery for at least the next five years.
+The plan sets out the management arrangements and objectives, strategies and actions for the Victorian Eel Fishery for at least the next five years.
 It was prepared in consultation with an independently-chaired steering committee comprised of representatives from the commercial and recreational fishing and indigenous sectors.

 This management plan is a blueprint for future actions to benefit all users of the resource: Indigenous communities, recreational and commercial fishers, including those harvesting from restocked waters.
 This is reinforced by the key objectives of this plan which provide for:

 - Allow for sufficient adult eel escapement and recruitment thus stock sustainability

 - Ensure the harvest is kept within limits consistent with the long term sustainability of the fishery